anodyne/nova/README.md

     * updated the version history info
     * updated the menu items
     * updated the colorbox version info
+    * updated the menu items
+    * updated the access pages
+    * updated the access roles
+    * updated the skin catalogue item
 * updated the 0.9.4 update file
 * updated the update versions array
 * updated the colorbox plugin to version 1.3.6